Welcome to a lilac life!

 I’m delighted that you’re here!

-My name is Jamie and I’m a Catholic mom of three kids and a wife of a non-Catholic (a.k.a. a pagan, as our Deacon likes to jokingly remind us).
+My name is Jamie and I’m a Catholic mom of four kids and a wife of a non-Catholic (a.k.a. a pagan, as our Deacon likes to jokingly remind us).
 I started this blog as a way to document my journey of becoming a Catholic artist as well as sharing about life and motherhood.

 I’ve got an accumulation of art stuff!

-Years ago, a friend of mine, who was an exchange student from Japan, had finished her graphic design/art program and was returning to her home country.
+Years ago, a friend of mine, who was an exchange student from Japan, finished her graphic design/art program and was returning to her home country.
 She had drawers full of art supplies and luckily for me, I inherited all of it.

 Additionally, my husband was a fine art major in college and over the years he acquired a big supply of art materials.
 All of this art stuff had been sitting in our “creative” room for a long time.
 My goal is to use as much of this stuff up as possible so that it doesn’t just waste away.